 We take our orthomosaic photogrammetry maps to the next level with post-processing techniques that manipulate map data to get topographical (elevation contour) maps and overlay these contours onto their associated 2D photomaps.
 An example appears on our portfolio page.

 Map elevations are dependent on the drone’s altimeter, which is based on its internal barometer.
 Air pressure is read and converted to altitude, but temperature also affects the barometer’s reading.
-(Please read our April 2020 blog Aerial Drone Altimeter Specification.)
-Our Mavic 2 Pro averages 0.7 feet of elevation error over the duration of a 20-minute flight.
-Considering the standard deviation, we expect elevations will vary by approximately +/-2 ft over a flight.
+(Please read our February 2022 blog Altimeter Error’s Effect on 3D Mapping) Our Mavic 2 Pro averages up to 7 feet of elevation error over the duration of a 20-minute flight.
+Considering the standard deviation and margin of error, we can expect up to an additional 6 feet of error over a flight.
 Our mapping service takes altimeter readings from the photo tags and cannot compensate for these errors.
-This means your map’s accuracy is set by the drone’s altimeter, which is approximately +/-2 feet.
+This means your map’s accuracy is set by the drone’s altimeter, which peaks out at around +/-6.5 feet.

-While this elevation specification may be adequate for a topographical map with 25-feet contours, contours of 3 feet or less approach the drone’s margin of error.
-(Statistically 1.3 feet.)
+While this elevation specification may be adequate for a topographical map with 25-feet contours, contours of 10 feet or less approach the drone’s altitude error spec.
+(We use 7 feet.)

 In addition to orthomosaic photogrammetry maps, we also provide overhead photographic maps (photomaps), similar to popular Earth maps but at a much greater resolution.
 We use a similar aerial drone photo collection technique to take the overhead pictures, then use our panorama software to stitch together the images into a composite 2-dimensional map.
 This service is less expensive, and it doesn’t come with position and elevation information.
 However, this type of map is ideal for landowners and real estate agents who don’t need photogrammetry mapping.
 For example, the 40-acre cornfield below is a composite of 326 images and was reduced from a full-size map image of 276 megapixels.
 Features like small animals (if present) will show up quite well on maps like this.